 Wilson H. Fitzgerald…

-9. Had a son, John L., marry a girl with ties to the Wideners of RMS Titanic fame.
+- Had a son, John L., who married a girl with ties to the Wideners of RMS Titanic fame.

 “When he first went to Camden he rented a house on Federal Street, above Second, and in it started what was probably the first green grocery and provision store in Camden.”

 That, in itself, is notable.
 But Prowell also says,

 “He bought property on Stevens Street…that vicinity was then a common, showing no improvement except the little house which he built there….
 This became the home of Mr. Fitzgerald and his wife….
 He continued building in that neighborhood, as his means permitted, until no less than twenty-six houses had arisen…completely changing the aspect of that part of the town.”

 In 1856 he moved to Cape May, took up farming and established a summer boarding house.
 He returned to Camden in 1861.
 During his years at Cape May, he parented three kids, including my great-grandmother.